lisp-docs/cl-language-reference/docs/chap-3/d-i-dictionary/_dynamic-extent_declaration.md

-The compiler is permitted to use this information in any way that is appropriate to the <ClLinks  term={"implementation"}><i>implementation</i></ClLinks> and that does not conflict with the semantics of Common Lisp.
+The compiler is permitted to use this information in any way that is appropriate to the <GlossaryTerm  term={"implementation"}><i>implementation</i></GlossaryTerm> and that does not conflict with the semantics of Common Lisp.